 Consult an Experienced HIPAA Consultant

 The challenges that come with complying with HIPAA are steep.
-A small oversight can potentially result in thousands of dollars in fines.
-Reading up on the rules of the regulations and consulting the help of an experienced HIPAA consultant will help you to implement the best protection for your enterprise and your patients.
+A small oversight can result in the disclosure of private patient information.
+Reading up on the rules of the regulations and enlisting the help of an experienced HIPAA consultant will help you to implement the best protection for your enterprise and your patients.